 In an Australian Health Survey, it was reported that less than 1 in 5 adults walk the recommended 10000 steps a day.
 With so many people using pedometers or smartwatches today, I was surprised by this number, as there are so many ways to walk 10000 steps every day.

-Yes, I know, we all know the benefits of walking daily and how it is good for our body and mind.
-Yet, despite that there are many ways to walk 10000 steps daily is not easy for everyone to do.
+Yes, we all know the benefits of walking daily and how it is good for our body and mind.
+Yet, despite the many ways to walk 10000 steps daily, it is not easy for everyone to do.

 As I shift worker on my feet for many hours of the day, I sometimes find it easy to walk 10000 steps.
 However, I still find it important to have a routine as a shift worker and find time for healthy habits like walking and mindfulness.

-The benefits and reasons to find ways to walk 10000 steps daily are going to depend very much on your walking goals.
+The benefits and reasons to find ways to walk 10000 steps daily depend greatly on your walking goals.

 Benefits of walking 10000 steps a day.

 - weight management